Disclaimer: The contents and opinions of this blog post do not represent the views or values of Honours Review as a publication.

 "Welcome to the Circus!"

-A few days ago, I was in the midst of sipping a cup of freshly made Earl Grey tea at our balcony in my hometown in Croatia, when the relaxing atmosphere of the summer morn’ suddenly became disturbed by the sound of a peculiar little car announcing that the Classical Circus Berlin has just made its arrival in the city.
+A few days ago, I was sipping a cup of freshly made Earl Grey tea at our balcony in my hometown in Croatia, when the relaxing atmosphere of the summer morn’ suddenly became disturbed by the sound of a peculiar little car announcing that the Classical Circus Berlin has just made its arrival in the city.

-The city instantly went nuts: Miles and miles of excited crowds were squeezing its way towards the ticket counter under the circus’ colourful tents; the circus crew was parading across the city streets; and the local cafés filled their tables with the circus’ promotional leaflets.
+The city went insane: Miles and miles of excited crowds were squeezing its way towards the ticket counter under the circus’ colorful tents; the circus crew was parading across the streets, and the local cafés filled their tables with the circus’ promotional leaflets.
 The overall atmosphere in the city was surreal.

 A few weeks earlier, a similar atmosphere dominated the streets of Zagreb as the popular INmusic festival was about to start.
-The same enthusiasm floods the streets of Zagreb every year around the time of the festival.
-Yet, this enthusiasm is common to music festivals and similar sites organised all across Europe during the summer months.
+The same enthusiasm floods the streets of Zagreb every year around the time of the festival, but this enthusiasm is also common to music festivals and similar sites organized all across Europe during the summer months.
 Needless to say, festivals of all kinds are practically an inevitable part of our holiday and leisure.
 But what does actually attract us to these sites and places so much?
-Perhaps, the answer lies in their topsy-turvy, ‘anything-goes’, uncannily contradictious nature.
+Perhaps, the answer lies in their topsy-turvy, ‘anything-goes’, uncannily contrasting nature.

 The “Other Space”, or Heterotopia

 In his seminal essay “Of Other Spaces: Heterotopias and Utopias” (1984) the French philosopher, literary critic and social theorist Michel Foucault delves deeper into the nature of these uncanny sites.